- City Council

-Visit www.cloverdale.net/agendacenter for Agendas, Minutes and Media.
+Visit www.cloverdale.net/agendacenter for Agendas, Approved Minutes, and Media.
 Agendas are available at least 72 hours in advance of regularly scheduled City Council meetings and 24 hours in advance of special meetings.
 Meeting minutes are available upon approval by the Council and media is posted a few days after the meeting.

 City Council welcomes your interest, attendance, and participation at Public Session Meetings.
 Attendees may join in-person at the Cloverdale Performing Arts Center - 209 N. Cloverdale Blvd, virtually at zoom.us/join, or by telephone: 1-(669) 900-6833, both using the Meeting ID listed on the agenda.
 Regular City Council meetings are also streamed on YouTube via live webcast at cloverdale.net/youtube.
 Members of the public can provide comment on an agenda item in-person or online via Zoom during the public comment periods.
 Written comments may be submitted prior to the meeting via email to the City Clerk.
 Please note, all written comments received are considered public records and subject to disclosure under the California Public Records Act.

 Email the entire council: firstname.lastname@example.org.
-Note, the Council may be unable to reply due to provisions of the Brown Act (§ 5495.2(b)) prohibiting serial meetings and
+Note, the Council may be unable to reply due to provisions of the Brown Act (§ 5495.2(b)) prohibiting serial meetings.

 Assembly Bill 2151